andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

+@### 0x-prefixed number e.g. 0x123, 0x1A4, 0xA2F
+*    Hexadecimal numbers.
+The 0x simply serves as a marker to inform the compiler that it's dealing with a hexadecimal number
+     *   In many cases there's otherwise no way to know which type of number is being used.
+         E.g. 123 is a valid number in both decimal and hexadecimal form, but the number 123 in hexadecimal is equivalent to the number 291 in binary.

+@### Array-like objects / Array-Like values (Javascript) ###@
+*   An array-like object / value is a JS object or value that looks like an array, but isn't.
+*   More specifically, this means it has a length property & indexed access, but lacks the standard array methods
+*   Many examples exist in the core Javascript language and standard APIs e.g. the following are array-like objects or array-like values:
+    *   the special arguments object automatically created in every function's scope
+    *   Browser DOM Node lists (returned by e.g. document.getElementsBy* functions)
+    *   Javascript strings
+*   This is a major source of confusion, and it causes a lot of bugs.
+*   Most common solution: convert it to an actual array.
+In ES6 this can be done with Array.from().

 @### Associations (Rails) ###@
 *   connection between two Active Record models
 *   Makes common operations faster and easier in code